Kreedo-Education/Data-Transfer/README.md

 # Data-Transfer
-This repository contains detailed information on data transfer from app to game and vice-versa.
+This repository contains detailed information on data transfer from app to game and vice-versa.This is a two way communication [App to Game  & Game to App].

-This is a two way communication [App to Game  & Game to App].
+This communication can be understood more clearly through this [PPT](https://docs.google.com/presentation/d/10nTF6JEUjx2hPdvR29nui6Qqlz_dpkey_omlIU9hsQM/edit?usp=sharing)

 There are two types of game's builds available for now: -
 1. Unity Build
 2. Construct3 Build